-When they reach the end of the isle, Trudel and Jacob go to a bed occupied by a man missing his right leg.
+When they reach the end of the isle, Trudel and Jacob go to the bed occupied by the soldier; he is missing his right leg.
 The man is Fritz.

 Why hello Comrade Commissar.
 Remember me?

 Who are you?

 Don't play games with me, Mister Commissar.
 You remember me.